The Best New Year's Resolution is to Drink Water

-Even moderate dehydration, measured as 2% of your body weight, will lead to impaired concentration and memory skills.
-If your body is 60% water, it follows that your brain is also made up of a significant amount of water (75% to be exact).
+Even moderate dehydration, measured as 2 percent of your body weight, will lead to impaired concentration and memory skills.
+If your body is 60 percent water, it follows that your brain is also made up of a significant amount of water (75 percent to be exact).
 When the brain is fully hydrated, it works optimally.
 A hydrated brain helps you think faster, focus for longer periods of time, avoid “brain fog”, and experience increased creativity.
 With the adequate preparation, water will help you rock your next interview, be a more active participant in your work meeting, or retain the information you need to complete that crossword puzzle.

 Turn that mood ring blue

 Sometimes, all you want for the New Year is to experience happiness, contentment, and emotional wellbeing.
 This is definitely easier said than done.
 But especially amidst the hustle and bustle of day-to-day stress, hydration can be one less thing to worry about.
 Studies have found that mild dehydration can cause tangible differences in mood.
 Or rather, staying hydrated can take you from a “meh” day to a-ok!
 Further, when people are mildly dehydrated, they perceive a problem as more difficult, which means you’ll use the same mental capacity to solve the problem, but it will feel harder when you’re mildly dehydrated.